Comrade-Riley/RSGL-Riley-s-Simple-GUI-Library-/README.md

 # RSGL-Riley-s-Simple-GUI-Library-
-A simple GUI library currently only for C++
+A simple GUI library currently only for Linux

 (This library currently only supports linux)